ankxl/Plato-s_Pizza_BI/README.md

    - Pizzas Produced: Thursday between 12 noon and 1 PM with an average of 21.68 pizzas followed by Monday 12 noon to 1 PM with an average of 21.65 pizzas
  2. Busiest slots on Working days is lunch between 12 PM to 2 PM with gradual decline during the day and small peak in the evening (dinner orders) between 5 PM to 7 PM followed by another gradual decline in orders.
  3. Busiest slots on Weekends is dinner between 5 PM to 7 PM.
- 4. Brie Carre Pizza is the worst selling pizza with only 490 pizzas ($11,588) sold across the year probably because it's only sold in small sku.
+ 4. Brie Carre Pizza is the worst selling pizza with only 490 pizzas ( $ 11,588),   sold across the year probably because it's only sold in small sku.
 This is the second best selling small pizza by revenue $.
+ 5. Table Capacity Analysis
+    -

 ### 2.4 Recommendations
 1. Average revenue generated between 9 AM to 10 AM is ~$0.2 per day, 10 AM to 11 AM is ~$0.8 per day and slot 11 PM to 12 AM is ~$3 per day which is less than minimum wage thus we recommend to change the opening hours from 11 AM (or 10:30 AM) to 11 PM.